Dreaming381/Latios-Framework/README.md

 0.5 marked the end of Phase II, where focus was placed on enabling technologies in Unity ECS such as audio and animation.
-Current Phase III development focuses on modernizing the technology for Entities 1.0.
+Current Phase III development focuses on modernizing the technology for Entities 1.0 and facilitating gameplay design.

 Long term, the Latios Framework’s mission is to dramatically reduce the development effort required to make highly artistic 3D games and short films.